EnzoD86/tuya-smart-ir-ac/README.md

   - IR Control Hub Open Service.
 - from the Devices tab you will see all your devices connected to SmartLife/Tuya app and you will have to search for the following devices:
   - the HUB IR device (called InfraredID by the integration);
-  - the air conditioner connected to the HUB (called ClimateID by the integration).
+  - the air conditioner connected to the HUB (called ClimateID or DeviceID by the integration).

-The last point must be repeated for each air conditioner that must be configured.
+The last point must be repeated for each air conditioner or generic device that must be configured.

 ## Platform configuration
 Add the following sections in your configuration.yaml and restart HA (Tuya Access ID, Tuya Access Secret can be found on the [Tuya IoT Website](https://platform.tuya.com/)):